 Venice Beach is iconic for its colorful mix of people and lively events on the boardwalk.
 You can catch street performers, musicians, and be amazed by bodybuilders at muscle beach.
 Further along the Pacific Coast Highway, you can visit Long Beach, famous for housing the Aquarium of the Pacific.
 With both marine and botanical exhibits, nature lovers will have plenty of opportunities to learn more about sea life.
 Check out Travel Channel’s list of Southern California beaches to visit.

-With tons of local parks, hiking trails and beaches, Los Angeles is sure to please and amaze nature lovers from all around.
-Freeways connect all major parts of the city, so you’ll always have quick access to wherever you’re headed.
-Though you might enjoy getting around on a bike or walking.
+In conclusion and with tons of local parks, hiking trails and beaches, Los Angeles is sure to please and amaze nature lovers from all around.
+Freeways connect all major parts of the city.
+So you’ll always have quick access to wherever you’re headed.
+However though you might enjoy getting around on a bike or walking.